CarterSwain/LinkedIn_Profile_Analyzer/README.md

 Your LinkedIn profile is your digital first impression.
 But:
 - Most people never read their own PDF export
 - Buzzwords dilute your actual impact
-- Recruiters skim for keywords—and this shows what stands out
+- Recruiters skim for keywords, and this shows what stands out

 This tool helps you **see your profile the way a recruiter or ATS might**.